The

 comb

-that is, they should remove only those frequencies in the
+should remove only those frequencies in the immediate spectral

 vicinity of the hum's components while minimally-affecting

-as to degrade the fidelity of the audio as little as possible.
+others as to degrade the fidelity of the audio as little as

 One of the ways that this can be done is with a portable